Kotlin/kotlinx.serialization/docs/topics/serialization-polymorphism.md

 ### Default polymorphic type handler for serialization

-To dynamically choose a serializer for a polymorphic type based on the instance, use the [`polymorphicDefaultSerializer()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.modules/-serializers-module-builder/polymorphic-default-serializer.html) function within the [`SerializersModule { ... }`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.modules/-serializers-module-builder/) DSL.
+To dynamically choose a serializer for a polymorphic type based on the instance, use the [`polymorphicDefaultSerializer()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.modules/-serializers-module-builder/polymorphic-default-serializer.html) function within the [`SerializersModule`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.modules/-serializers-module-builder/) DSL.
 This function defines a strategy that takes an instance of the base class and provides a corresponding  [`SerializationStrategy`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-serialization-strategy/).

 Let's look at an example where a `when` block is used to determine the appropriate serializer based on the instance, without needing to reference private implementation classes: